Find Affordable College Courses

 Other Interdisciplinary Studies majors at GSC take out an average of $25,682 in student loans while working on their Bachelor's Degree.

-Plymouth State University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree other multi/interdisciplinary studies programs.
+Plymouth State University came in at #7 in this year’s edition of the Most Popular Other Interdisciplinary Studies Bachelor’s Degree Schools in the New England Region ranking.
 Plymouth State is a small public school located in the remote town of Plymouth.

 Of the 41 students majoring in other interdisciplinary studies at Plymouth State, 49% are male and 51% are female.